InstruoModular/PS_Analogue_Oscillator_Profiler_and_Calibration_Aid/README.md

 Implementeing our proprietery method of analogue oscillator analysis and profilling to produce a calibration aid for reliable and accurate analogue module calibration.

-Flas PS with the firmware connect to host pc and run app.
+Flash PS with the firmware connect to host pc and run app.

 Left hand button used for profiling, right hand for calculating target frequency.